 - 1. Clinical studies of drugs and medical devices only when condition (a) or (b) is met. - a.
 Research on drugs for which an investigational new drug application (21 CFR 312) is not required.
-(Note: Research on marketed drugs that significantly increases the risks or decreases the acceptability of the risks associated with the use of the product is not eligible for expedited review.) - Research on medical devices where an investigational device exemption (IDE) application or an abbreviated IDE application for a non-significant risk (NSR) device (21 CFR 812) is not required. - 2.
-The collection of blood specimens using techniques consistent with routine clinical practice to minimize pain and risk of infection and within the following limits for volume: (a) from non-pregnant adults who weigh at least 110 pounds, the amounts collected should not exceed 550 ml in an 8-week period; or (b) from children and pregnant adults, the amount of blood to be collected should not exceed the lesser of 150 ml or 3 ml per kg (5% of blood volume) in an 8-week period.
+(Note: Research on marketed drugs that significantly increases the risks or decreases the acceptability of the risks associated with the use of the product is not eligible for expedited review.) - b.
+Research on medical devices where an investigational device exemption (IDE) application or an abbreviated IDE application for a non-significant risk (NSR) device (21 CFR 812) is not required.1 - 2.
+The collection of blood specimens for research purposes using techniques consistent with routine clinical practice to minimize pain and risk of infection and within the following limits for volume: (a) from non-pregnant adults who weigh at least 50 kg, the amounts collected should not exceed 550 ml in an 8-week period; or (b) from children2 and other adults, the amount of blood to be collected should not exceed the lesser of 150 ml or 3 ml per kg in an 8-week period.